jgalmeida/parking-lot/README.md

 # ParkingLot

-###This is a simple project to understand some concepts
+###This is a simple project to understand some concepts including Nodejs, Mongodb, Redis.

 ### Let's start